-Founder and CEO, Tiffany A. Potter, created United Learning Foundation (U.L.F.) in an effort to educate and inspire, shifting the energy of this world to a more compassionate and inclusive place for each one of us.
-Ms. Potter has become a change agent by employing her personal experiences of living life with a physical disability, coupled with her professional expertise in a number of different industries and with a number of different individuals that live with both seen and unseen challenges, as well her education; to create an all-inclusive boutique disability consulting firm focused on solving problems and filling gaps in service.
+Founder and CEO, Tiffany A. Allen created United Learning Foundation (U.L.F.) in an effort to educate and inspire, shifting the energy of this world to a more compassionate, safe and inclusive place for each one of us.
+Ms. Allen has become a change agent by employing her personal experiences of living life with a physical disability, coupled with her professional expertise in a number of different industries and with a number of different individuals that live with both seen and unseen challenges, as well her education; to create an all-inclusive boutique disability consulting firm focused on solving problems, writing and advising policies and filling gaps in service.

 Employment Disability Institute